yyypsycheguy/VGGT-Sonata/readme.md

 # <p style="text-align:center;">Using CV models: VGGT-Sonata pipeline for zero-shot robotics spatial navigation</p>
 ## Overview:
+Reconstructing a 3D scene by scanning the environment is applicable in robotics simulation, and potentially enables zero-shot navigation. **[VGGT: Visual Geometry Grounded Transformer](https://github.com/facebookresearch/vggt.git)**  achieves this by predicting scene depth directly from RGB images—without requiring known camera parameters, in a faster and inexpensive way than traditional methods like DUSt3R.

 This repository proposes a pipeline that enables 3D scene reconstruction from one single image or a video, with a simple RBG camera predict object depth, and achieve semantic segmentation of objects in the scene.
 It does this by running **[VGGT](https://github.com/facebookresearch/vggt.git)** model inference, and feeds the output into **[Sonata](https://github.com/facebookresearch/sonata.git)** which does the segmentation.
 Then in the repository, we use Lekiwi robot from LeRobot Hugging Face to autonomously have lekiwi navigate to any given target object.

 This pipeline effectively works on another robots with either cartesian coordinate system, or like lekiwi with planar coordinate system with polar orientation.
 However, to operate on Cartesian system, some code modification needs to be carried out.